manjg/recSys/README.md

 * links_small.csv: Contains the TMDB and IMDB IDs of a small subset of 9,000 movies of the Full Dataset.
 * ratings_small.csv: The subset of 100,000 ratings from 700 users on 9,000 movies.
 * ratings.csv: The full ratings dataset.

-Besides having the usual user-interaction data, this dataset also has some textual metadata (either in the `metadata.csv` file or in the `keywords.csv` file).
-Whatever you use as part of your recommendation system, you must use some form of textual data as a feature in your model.
+* Besides having the usual user-interaction data, this dataset also has some textual metadata (either in the `metadata.csv` file or in the `keywords.csv` file).

-We have defined a helper `recsys.py` file that would help you.
-It has some boiler plate defined but you need to fill out yourself and write some extra functions or two.
-You can also solve this using another programming language like Scala , the python code might help you by providing some pseudo-code.

-If you use extra libraries, please amend the provided `requirements.txt` file and this readme with instructions.
-Once everything is ready, we could use the tool by running:
+The provided `requirements.txt` file contains all the libraries required to run the tool.
+The tool can be run using:

 `python recsys.py --in-folder <path-to-data> --out-folder <path-to-model-destination>` , where
 	* `<path-to-data>` corresponds to the data containing the csv files
 	* `<path-to-model-destination>` corresponds to a folder where the trained model will be serialised to

-Your code in `recsys.py` should:
+The code in `recsys.py`:
 * generate a training / eval / test split (and do any necessary data pre-processing)
 * train a model
 * print evaluation metrics
 * save it to a destination

-Once you are done, submit a pull request for evaluation.

-### Hybrid model based on contents and collaborative filtering

 The model gives movie suggestions to a particular user based on the similer contents as given movie and estimated ratings that it had internally calculated for that user.